SamTusick/Portfolio-Website/dev-notes.md

 ## Where to Continue

-- Create Contact page
+- Create and add animations
-- Add animations
+- Allow resposniveness for all sizes